MI-DPLA/combine/docs/harvesting.rst

    Showing form to provide root XML element for locating Records, and optional XML declarations

+Once a file has been selected for uploading, and these required parameters are set, click "Run Job" at the bottom to harvest.

 Is this altering the XML records that I am providing Combine?
 -------------------------------------------------------------

 The short answer is, **yes**.
 But, it's important to remember that XML files are often altered in some way when parsed and re-serialized.
 Their integrity is not character-by-character similarlity, but what data can be parsed.
 This approach only alters the declarations in the root XML element.

-Uploads to Combine that already include namespaces, and all required declarations, at the level of each individual Record, do not require this re-writing and will leave the Record untouched.
+Uploads to Combine that already include namespaces, and all required declarations, at the level of each individual Record, do not require this re-writing and will leave the XML untouched.

 What kind of files and/or structures can be uploaded?